 A. Disclosures are valid for one year from the date of disclosure.

-Q. If the presenter has submitted his disclosure to the online database, does a copy still need to be sent in with the monthly RSS sign-in sheets?
+Q. If the presenter has submitted their disclosure to the online database, does a copy still need to be sent to the CME office?

-Q. What about Journal Clubs and small Case Conferences who have the same attendees each session?
+Q. What about Journal Clubs and small Case Conferences that have the same attendees at each session?